reverent21/Internet-Fandom-Civs/README.md

 Literally the first mod I ever made, so it sucks

 Currently only one civ and new religion for now.
-Will add more when I get more ideas.
+Will add more when I get more ideas and get more familiar with modding.